Barriers for Learning in an Evolving World: Mathematical Understanding of Loss of Plasticity: LoP Manifolds: Traps for Gradient Descent

 \section{LoP Manifolds: Traps for Gradient Descent}

 In this section, we lay the groundwork for our analysis by defining Loss of Plasticity (LoP) within a dynamical systems framework and recalling the standard definitions for feed-forward neural networks and back-propagation.
 The stability of LoP manifolds, a crucial concept for understanding their persistence, will be discussed later in \cref{sec:existence_lop_manifold}.
 Let $\theta\in\Theta\subseteq\R^p$ represent the parameters of a neural network.
 We consider training on a stream of data $\{(x_i,y_i)\}_{i=1}^N$ using gradient descent or its stochastic variants.
 The objective is typically to minimize a loss $\sum_{i=1}^N \Loss(\hat{y}_\theta(x_i),y_i),$ which we can succinctly refer to as $\Loss(\theta)$.
-This allows us to define LoP based on the the trajectory of parameters $\theta(t)$ in the parameter space $\Theta$ as driven by the negative gradient in the loss landscape.
+This allows us to define LoP based on the trajectory of parameters $\theta(t)$ in the parameter space $\Theta$ as driven by the negative gradient in the loss landscape.
+As illustrated in the right panel of \cref{fig:concept_lop_trap}, we are interested in scenarios where this trajectory becomes confined to a lower-dimensional subspace $\mathcal{M} \subset \Theta$.

 \begin{definition}[LoP Manifold] A manifold $\mathcal{M}\subset\Theta$ induces LoP if the gradient of the loss function is tangent to the manifold at every point on the manifold.
 That is, $\nabla_\theta\Loss(\theta)\in T_\theta\mathcal{M}$ for all $\theta\in\mathcal{M}$, where $T_\theta\mathcal{M}$ denotes the tangent space of $\mathcal{M}$ at $\theta$.
 This tangency condition ensures that once the gradient flow enters $\mathcal{M}$, it remains within $\mathcal{M}$ under the dynamics of gradient flow $\frac{d\theta(t)}{dt} \;=\; -\nabla_\theta\Loss\bigl(\theta(t)\bigr).$ \end{definition}